Class Meetings and Communication Forums

 Attending lectures is

-mandatory and will account for 10% of the final class grade.
+mandatory and will account for up to 5% of the final class grade.
 To take attendance,

 frequent one-question quizzes (at some point during a randomly selected set of